Now that you've learned all of Glossika's core tools, we'll talk about how they fit together so you can make the best use of them.

 We recommend doing only one "new" session per day — at least for the first month you use Glossika.

-Stop adding new items once you reach a point where you begin failing to complete your review + new items more than once or twice per week.
+Stop adding new items once you reach a point where you begin failing to complete your review and new items more than once per week.
 For your current time commitment to Glossika, this is the limit of your productivity.

 Listen carefully and repeat after the native speaker

-In training sessions, you’ll hear your base (native) language first.
+In training sessions, you’ll hear your base (native) language first by default.
 Next, you'll hear your target language.
 We refer to this A --> B succession as a "sentence pair".
 In a typical "new" session you'll do 5 repetitions of each of 5 sentence pairs for a total of 25 reps; in a typical "review" session you'll do a single repetition of 25 different sentence pairs.

 During these sessions, you should:

-• Listen to the target language carefully — where does the native speaker's voice rise and fall?
+Listen to the target language carefully.
+Where does the native speaker's voice rise and fall?
 What is the rhythm of their words?
 Which sounds do or don't get connected?
+Can you make out the music of their words?

-• Don't stress too much.
+Don't stress too much.
 It’s okay if all you can do is mumble not-quite-perfectly along right now.
-You're going to see all of these sentences multiple times — the more mumbling you do, the better you’ll get.
-Before long the sentences will be rolling right off your tongue even without a recording to listen to.
+You're going to see all of these sentences multiple times, after all.
+The more mumbling you do now, the better you’ll get.
+Before long, the sentences will be rolling right off your tongue even without a recording to listen to.

 For now, use full-practice mode as much as possible

-Glossika currently offers two different learning modes — full-practice and listening-only.
+Glossika currently offers two different learning modes: full-practice and listening-only.
 For beginners, we recommend using full-practice mode as much as possible.
 This mode was designed to ensure that you actively engage with Glossika's content.
-We believe that passive listening (treating audio merely as background static; not particularly understood and mostly ignored) is largely a waste of time.
+We believe that passive listening (treating audio merely as background static; not particularly understood and mostly ignored) is a waste of time.

 As you improve your language and/or supplement your learning with other resources, you may find that a different routine than the one we've described above works best for you.
 That's great!
 We encourage you to take command of your own learning.